sparkflows/sparkflows-docs/docs/databricks/user-guide/browsing-tables.rst

 Browsing Databricks Tables
 ===========================

-Fire Insights allows you to Browse your Databricks Database & Table.
+Fire Insights allows you to Browse your Databricks Databases & Tables.

-Go to DATA BROWSERS/Databricks DB
+Go to Data/Databricks DB
 ----------------------

 It will display the Databricks DB page.